2023 Most Popular Allied Health Professions Undergraduate Certificate Schools in Ohio

 Read full report on Allied Health Professions at Auburn Career Center

-Columbus State Community College landed the #7 spot in the 2023 rankings for the most popular undergraduate certificate allied health professions programs.
-Columbus State is a fairly large public school located in the large city of Columbus.
+Columbus State Community College did quite well in this year’s ranking of the most popular places for allied health professions students to get a undergraduate certificate.
+It came in at #7 on the list.
+Columbus State is a fairly large public school located in the city of Columbus.

 Women make up 24% of the allied health majors at the school.